-- > Participating actively in identifying, assessing, implementing and monitoring the Centre's projects and activities; - > Consulting with the private sector and civil society to review the Centre's annual work plans and suggesting priority activities; - > Providing data about the national RE and EE sectors; - > Coordinating the Centre's activities in its country or territory.
+- > Participating actively in identifying, assessing, implementing and monitoring the Centre's projects and activities: - > Consulting with the private sector and civil society to review the Centre's annual work plans and suggesting priority activities; - > Providing data about the national RE and EE sectors; - > Coordinating the Centre's activities in its country or territory. - The NFIs will flag any overlapping responsibilities or initiatives between the Centre and those of national governments and propose mitigation measures to avoid any duplication of work by development partners or interference with the sovereignty of member countries.
+As a starting point, potential overlapping areas of intervention are presented in Subsection 3.3.